How to Secure MCP Servers in Your Organisation: A Guide for IT Admins

 4. Manage Secrets Properly

 MCP servers frequently need credentials — API keys, OAuth tokens, database passwords.
-These should never be stored in plaintext in configuration files on user devices.
+These should never be stored in plaintext in configuration files on user devices — yet research shows more than half currently are.

 5. Monitor MCP Activity Through Logs and SIEM